 26. Your Financial Protection.
-The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under ABTOT Combined and the Package Travel, Package Holidays and Package Tours Regulations 1992 for Adventure Alternative, and in the event of their insolvency, protection is provided for the following:
+The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under ABTOT Combined and The Package Travel and Linked Travel Arrangements Regulations 2018 for Adventure Alternative Ltd, ATOL number 11342, and in the event of their insolvency, protection is provided for the following:

-- flight inclusive packages, flight only and flight plus sold as a principal under ATOL number 11342.
+- flight inclusive packages, flight only and linked travel arrangements (LTAs ) sold as a principal under ABTOT Combined.

-1, 2 3 and 4 provides for a refund in the event you have not yet travelled.
-1, 3 and 4 provides for repatriation.
-Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Adventure Alternative.
+ABTOT Combined cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
+Please note that bookings made outside the EU are only protected by ABTOT when purchased directly with [member name].

 We, or the suppliers identified on your ATOL Certificate or holiday itinerary, will provide you with the services listed on the ATOL Certificate or itinerary (or a suitable alternative).
 In some cases, where neither we nor the supplier are able to do so for reasons of insolvency, an alternative ATOL holder or supplier may provide you with the services you have bought or a suitable alternative (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder or supplier will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder or supplier.
 However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder or supplier, in which case you will be entitled to make a claim under the ABTOT Combined scheme.